 Catz is Oxford’s youngest undergraduate college and one of its largest and most diverse communities.
 We treasure the traditional values of Oxford college life, but pursue a distinctly modern agenda.

-St Catherine’s is also home to the Cameron Mackintosh Chair of Contemporary Theatre (recent holders include Patrick Stewart, Kevin Spacey, Meera Syal and Stephen Fry).
+St Catherine’s is also home to the Cameron Mackintosh Chair of Contemporary Theatre (recent holders include Patrick Stewart, Meera Syal and Stephen Fry).
 All this makes for a stimulating intellectual environment, and the college is proud of its place at the forefront of innovation, research and contemporary culture.

 Its modern architecture (designed by the award-winning architects Arne Jacobsen and Stephen Hodder) and restful open spaces (both Grade I listed) give the college a friendly and relaxed atmosphere, in which everyone is quickly made to feel at home.
 As a large college we are a cosmopolitan society, with students drawn from more than 50 countries.